regal/regal/docs/overview/events.md

 greet(myGame); // Adds "Hello, world!" to myGame's output
 ```

-However, this stores some helpful metadata in `game.events.list`.
+Since we used `on`, some useful metadata was stored in `game.events.list`.

 ```ts
 myGame.events.list === [